-The Bronze, Bronze Plus, and Silver coverage levels cost less per paycheck, but you will pay a higher deductible before your coverage kicks in.
+The Bronze, Bronze Plus, and Silver less per paycheck, but you will pay a higher deductible before your coverage kicks in.
 Only the Bronze and Silver coverage levels are high-deductible options with an HSA.

-The Gold coverage level costs more per paycheck, but you'll probably pay less out of pocket for services throughout the year.
+The Gold more per paycheck, but you'll probably pay less out of pocket for services throughout the year.